-Heart Rhythm Society and European Heart Rhythm Association
+Heart Rhythm Society (HRS) and European Heart Rhythm Association (EHRA)

-The Heart Rhythm Society and the European Heart Rhythm Association (2011) published joint recommendations and made the following recommendations for genetic testing for LQTS:
+The HRS and the EHRA (Ackerman, et al 2011) published joint recommendations and made the following recommendations for LQTS genetic testing in asymptomatic individuals:

-- Comprehensive or LQT1-3 (KCNQ1, KCNH2, and SCN5A) targeted LQTS genetic testing is recommended for any patient in whom a cardiologist has established a strong clinical index of suspicion for LQTS based on examination of the patient's clinical history, family history, and expressed electrocardiographic (resting 12-lead ECGs and/or provocative stress testing with exercise or catecholamine infusion) phenotype.
-(Class I) - Comprehensive or LQT1-3 (KCNQ1, KCNH2, SCN5A) targeted LQTS genetic testing is recommended for any asymptomatic patient with QT prolongation in the absence of other clinical conditions that might prolong the QT interval (such as electrolyte abnormalities, hypertrophy, bundle branch block, etc, ie, otherwise idiopathic) on serial 12-lead ECGs defined as QTc greater than 480 ms (prepuberty) or greater than 500 ms (adults).
+- "Comprehensive or LQT1-3 (KCNQ1, KCNH2, and SCN5A) targeted LQTS genetic testing is recommended for any patient in whom a cardiologist has established a strong clinical index of suspicion for LQTS based on examination of the patient's clinical history, family history, and expressed electrocardiographic (resting 12-lead ECGs and/or provocative stress testing with exercise or catecholamine infusion) phenotype.
+(Class I) - Comprehensive or LQT1-3 (KCNQ1, KCNH2, SCN5A) targeted LQTS genetic testing is recommended for any asymptomatic patient with QT prolongation in the absence of other clinical conditions that might prolong the OT interval (such as electrolyte abnormalities, hypertrophy, bundle branch block, etc, ie, otherwise idiopathic) on serial 12-lead ECGs defined as QTc greater than 480 ms (prepuberty) or greater than 500 ms (adults).
 (Class I) - Comprehensive or LQT1-3 (KCNQ1, KCNH2, SCN5A) targeted LQTS genetic testing may be considered for any asymptomatic patient with otherwise idiopathic QTc values greater than 460 ms (prepuberty) or greater than 480 ms (adults) on serial 12-lead ECGs.
-(Class IIB) (p.
+(Class IIB)". (p.
 1311)

-Schwartz, Crotti; 2012
+Schwartz, Crotti; 2011

 Schwartz and Crotti published a scoring system in which to diagnose LQTS.
-They suggest using the Schwartz score for "selection of those patients who should undergo molecular screening (everyone with a score greater than or equal to 3.0) and in the use of 'cascade screening' for the identification of all affected family members including the silent mutation carriers" (p.
-5).
+They suggest using the Schwartz score for "selection of those patients who should undergo molecular screening (everyone with a score greater than or equal to 3.0) and in the use of 'cascade screening' for the identification of all affected family members including the silent mutation carriers". (p.
+5)